KauzClay/docs-tap/services-toolkit/tutorials/abstracting-service-implementation.hbs.md

             tag: tap-1.2
     ```

-1. Apply the file to the `iterate` cluster:
+1. Apply the `app-with-postgres.yaml` file to the `iterate` cluster by running:

     ```console
     kubectl apply -f app-with-postgres.yaml